-- The previous calibration algorithm is quite general. - For example, it can be modified to apply to cases where the diffusion term has the form σr^b . - But it has at least two shortcomings. - First, the resulting trinomial tree is irregular (p.
-959).
-So higher complexity in programming. - The second shortcoming is again a consequence of the tree's irregular shape.
+- The previous calibration algorithm is quite general. - For example, it can be modified to apply to cases where the diffusion term has the form $\sigma r^b$ . - But it has at least two shortcomings. - First, the resulting trinomial tree is irregular (p.
+1012).
+So it is harder to program. - The second shortcoming is again a consequence of the tree's irregular shape.